machine2learn/QGS/README.md

 # QGS: Quantitative Genetic Scoring

-QGS is a computer program to create genetic variables from SNP data.
+QGS is a dimensionality reduction method that can create meaningful genetic variables from sequencing data.
 For every individual, it calculates the genetic distance to a reference population.
 QGS works with both VCF or PLINK format data.
 The pre-print of the QGS manuscript is available at https://doi.org/10.1101/2020.12.15.422886.

 # Quickstart